jmcooper/angular-hogwarts-tdd-kata/README.md

                 </tr>
 ```

-We need a place to see the registered courses. **I am putting the UI for registered courses in ``wizard/schedule.html``
+We need a place to see the registered courses. **I am putting the UI for registered courses in ``wizard/schedule.html``**

 I am seeing duplication between the course catalog and the schedule. **Yes and I will take care of that later.**

 OK.
 Where do you want to start? **In the course catalog controller of course.**

 ### Test 1: Failing
-Don't you mean the course catalog controller spec. **Yes this is a TDD Kata after all.**
+Don't you mean the course catalog controller spec. **Yes, Professor; this is a TDD Kata, after all.**

 ``test/catalog/catalog-controller-specs.js``
 ```js